 How often and where does the MCC rehearse and sing?

-We rehearse weekly at St. Barnabas Church in Woodlawn (409 E 241st Street, Bronx, NY) on Tuesdays from 7:30 to 9:00 p.m. throughout the academic year.
+We rehearse on pre-selected Tuesdays from 7:30 to 9:30 p.m. throughout the academic year.
 Each semester, we accept two invitations from parishes in the metropolitan area to sing a solemn Mass.
 The Masses are arranged according to the schedules of both the host parish and the singers of the MCC.
 Masses are usually on a weekday evening so that music directors do not have scheduling conflicts with their weekend responsibilities.

 What sort of outreach does the MCC do?